matloff/ShinyImage/README.md

 with __z__ being the location you wish to install ShinyImg to (changing the version number as necessary).

 Alternatively, ShinyImage can be installed using devtools.
+User's working directory must be set to ShinyImage-master.
 From R,
 ```
-> install.packages(c('devtools', 'roxygen2', 'knitr'))
+> install.packages(c('devtools', 'roxygen2'))
 > devtools::install()
 ```